jklinson/cordova-plugin-inappbrowser-with-share-button-ios/README.md

 # cordova-plugin-inappbrowser-with-share-button-ios

-This repository is a fork of [this plugin](https://github.com/joehui/cordova-plugin-inappbrowser-with-share-button).
+Repository is a fork of [this plugin](https://github.com/joehui/cordova-plugin-inappbrowser-with-share-button).

 This plugin just add the share button on the bottom of the toolbar.
 You can get the share button event by giving the code as per given below.